 Add it to poaching liquids

 Brewed tea works wonders when it comes to poached dishes.
 It imparts subtle nuances that infuse into both aromatics and protein while cooking.
-Try poaching mushrooms in our Czar Nicholas Russian Caravan, or your favorite fish in a broth of lemongrass with fresh ginger and onions.
+Try poaching mushrooms in our Grand Duke Alexis Russian Caravan, or your favorite fish in a broth of lemongrass with fresh ginger and onions.
 Mmmm.

 Churn up some tea butter

 Move over, herb butter.
 You’ve got competition!
 To make tea butter, let unsalted butter sit at room temperature until very soft.
 Mix the butter with tea leaves.
 (If you use powder, it will change the color of the butter completely.)
 Shape the mixed butter into a log and wrap well in plastic wrap.
 Store in the fridge until firm, or serve it soft to be slathered on hot bread and biscuits.